ANZCA Final Examination Pass Rate 2026

 What separates pass-tier from fail-tier candidates

-The ANZCA Fellowship Examination is a Written SAQ paper and structured clinical examination (viva).
+The ANZCA Final Examination is Written MCQ + SAQ on one day, then anaesthesia and medical vivas spread over three days.
 Across multiple examination sittings, the following patterns distinguish candidates who pass from those who do not:

 - Underprepared for the written SAQ format - examiners expect structured, prioritised answers, not stream-of-consciousness prose.